 Registering for High School

 Your grades from Middle School count!
-Students are recommended for classes in high school based on middle school grades and FCAT test scores.
-See the chart below to find out what classes you would be recommended for.
+Students are recommended for classes in high school based on middle school grades and FSA test scores.

 Start looking for volunteer opportunities.
 Students need a minimum of 40 Community Service hours to graduate from high school.
 A minimum of 100 hours is recommended for certain scholarships.
 Students can start earning hours towards their graduation requirements starting the day after the last day of middle school.
 Students need to get their Community Service Hours approved prior to starting them.
 They should get the hours approved at their high school.
 Below are the Community Service Hour Forms.